 The Guide allows individuals to search and compare the residential care facilities, nursing homes, supported living facilities, and residential treatment facilities and to learn more about home and community services.
 The Guide provides information on each facility's inspection report from the Ohio Department of Health.
 The Guide provides consumer satisfaction information, which is based on surveys of families and residents.
 ODA conducts two surveys in alternate years, one is a Family Satisfaction Survey and the other a Resident Satisfaction Survey.
-The Resident Satisfaction Survey is conducted in person with many long-term care facility residents, while the Family Satisfaction Survey is mailed to their families.
-The funding reflects the fact that different surveys are conducted in odd versus even fiscal years.
-The surveys and other information can be viewed at www.ltc.ohio.gov.
+The surveys and other information can be viewed at ltc.ohio.gov.
 Additional information about facility policies, staffing levels, specialization, services, and quality efforts can also be found on the site.